junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 He bounds up the stairs for his dear life, slamming the stairwell door the moment he reaches the rooftop, blocking it with some scattered iron bars he finds on the floor.

-The rooftop is high above the ground, the light from top of Chrysler Building looks only a short distance away.
+The rooftop is high above the ground, the light from the top of the Chrysler Building looks only a short distance away.
 This sleepless city has flowing lights in the skyline and on the street, but at this moment, to his horror, the whole city's light blinks.
 And in each brief moment of darkness, the loud crashing sound shakes the earth.
 The sound of something giant stomping on the ground, moving closer step by step.

 WHOMP!